-My sculpture is inspired by the natural world: plant and sea life, especially pods, cocoons and sea anemones.
+My sculpture is inspired by the natural world: plant and sea life, especially pods, cocoons, sea anemones as well as cellular structure.
 It is nature-referential rather than replication; the pieces resemble objects in nature, but they are unique abstractions.

 A photorealistic painter by training, my recent two dimensional work is primarily abstract.
 Working with layers of translucent color and imagery, my goal is to achieve fluidity and depth.
 I've recently been exploring painting with alcohol inks on synthetic watercolor paper as well as on encaustic.